Climate change

 • carrying out annual carbon audits on our scope 1, 2 and 3 emissions (updated emissions are showcased in our climate change and biodiversity work plan), by undertaking this work, we are able to closely monitor how our projects are going and ensure we are on track to our 2030 carbon neutral target

-• providing more grassland and wildflower meadows across the district which is vital for biodiversity to help local wildlife and provide food for our insects and pollinators
+• providing more grassland and wildflower meadows across the district which is vital for biodiversity to help local wildlife and provide food for our insects and pollinators, there is currently a push to increase these areas by 10% each year

 • completed work on a ten-year tree-planting strategy 2021-2031, to help improve our woodland habitats and tree coverage within the district